Getting to the root cause of your pain

 What does this actually mean?

-It all starts with listening to the person’s own story regarding their injury, overall health and being thorough with regard to a good history taking.
+It all starts with listening to the person’s own story.
+We find out about their injury, overall health and thoroughly take their history.

 For a successful rehabilitation, we must look at these other contributing factors that could be at the root cause of your pain..